insidewhy/pisnge/readme.md

 ## Differences to Mermaid

-This project currently only supports pie charts and all mermaid options should be supported, however only the `base` theme is supported and the default colors are different.
+This project currently only supports two types of charts and for all charts only the `base` theme is supported and the default colors are different.

+### Pie Charts

 The pie chart segments are rendered in the order they are specified rather than from biggest to smallest, and the overall spacing is better since font widths/heights are measured directly.

+### XY Charts

+Only bar series are currently supported, the tallest bars are always drawn first to ensure that bars don't get entirely covered.
+Bars can have a height of `0`, unlike mermaid, which will cause them not to be drawn (mermaid will draw a short bar in this circumstance).
+When `pisnge` detects that x-axis labels overlap each other it will automatically switch their orientation to be vertical.

+Only a limited number of theme variables are currently supported:

+- `titleFontSize`
+- `labelFontSize`
+- `plotColorPalette`

 ## Development